rems-project/pkvm-tester/README.md

 If the kernel was built with EL2 GCOV coverage, the raw coverage data (`.gcda` files) is saved as archives in the output directory.

-After Qemu is exits, the raw coverage is immediately "captured" into LCOV info files.
+After Qemu exits, the raw coverage is immediately "captured" into LCOV info files.
 This requires the `lcov` and `llvm-cov` (part of `llvm`) executables;
 and it requires that the kernel build directory is accessible, and in the same state it was when the kernel was built.
 The coverage is stored in LCOV `.info`